Washburn University - Celebrating 140 Years

 Web Copyright Statement | Our Designated Web Copyright Infringement Claims Agent | How to report claims of infringement | What we will do with claim of infringement

 Our World Wide Web policy states that World Wide Web users must comply with applicable copyright laws.
 All users of our web servers are reminded that providing or obtaining copyrighted materials without permission from the rightful owner violates the United States Copyright Act.
-For account termination policies due to copyright infringement, see the Information Systems and Services (ISS) General Policies, available from the ISS Quickfacts site.
+For account termination policies due to copyright infringement, see the Information Technology Services General Policies.

 The Digital Millennium Copyright Act (DMCA) requires online service providers to designate an individual to whom notices of alleged online copyright infringement are to be sent.
 Information regarding the designated agent for Washburn University is provided below: